TeamDevDev/course-assessment-fall-2024/tokens.md

 will have their issue closed and their token spent.

-4) Students who complete this form so that they can "pay" a token for the opportunity to work on an algorithm all-hands project acknowledge that they can only work on the individual report and not the team-based part of the project.
+4) Students who complete this form so that they can "pay" a token for the opportunity to work on a module reflection repository acknowledge that they cannot cite the work that they completed in a team-based fashion during a different module of the course.
+Students may also not use a token to pay to revise a blog post that they wrote in a team-based fashion.

 This means that students may not revise the blog post that appears on the course web site or the source code their team implemented as a part of the long-term software engineering project.